 CoD: Black Ops Cold War: map tier list

 We’re going to take a moment to assign each of Cold War’s maps an official tier before we place them in order.
 There’s plenty to chew on here, but which are the cream of the crop?

-Here is our official tier list of all of Black Ops Cold War’s maps in alphabetical order:
+Here is our official tier list of all of Call of Duty: Black Ops Cold War’s maps:

 - B-Tier: Apocalypse, Armada, Express, Miami Strike, Satellite